Back to top

 Users can do more than search for a specific work they have already heard of.
 The Digital Collection also provides associative search results that appeal to our visual memory, thus making the leap from task-based searching to inspired finding.
 As well as being presented with obviously related finds, users also encounter unexpected ones, which, in turn, open up different virtual avenues or inroads into the collection and stimulate new questions on art.
 This entertaining approach aims to nudge users towards their own exploratory experience of virtually unpacking the collection’s holdings.
 Object pages they browse through along the way nonetheless feature more in-depth information, such as old attributions, technical analysis, or provenance history.

 A vital feature of the Digital Collection is the clear, intuitive navigation between the various resources on the works of art from all collection areas.
 To this end, the platform is clearly divided into four areas: homepage, search-results page, object page, and artist page.
-The linking of content is based on complex keywording that uses established standards for the systematic digital cataloguing of content (authority records such as GND, AAT, AKL, and Iconclass).
+The linking of content is based on complex keywording that uses established standards for the systematic digital cataloguing of content (authority records such as GND, AOW and Iconclass).
 This is what distinguishes the Städel Museum’s Digital Collection from other online collections and lays the groundwork for collaborative interlinking and interchange with cross-collection platforms in the future.

 Not only are the keywords displayed, they are also clickable.
 The searchable, tagged areas include, for example, pictorial motifs, technical summary, material data, artist, Iconclass, and iconographic source, but also atmosphere and emotional impact.
 In this way, an online visitor can also search for visual and aesthetic responses by using such emotive terms as “joyful”, “curiousintriguing”, “eerie”, or “longing”.
 This utilizes the inherent pliability of digital art collections, ordering the holdings to fit the user’s current intellectual or emotional interest.
 Accessing the collection online thus becomes an explorative experience as the user winds their way down its richly interconnected paths.
 A search entry never ends in a dead end, but rather inspires the further unravelling of our holdings.